Potential roles of dietary flavonoids from Citrus aurantium L. var. amara Engl. in atherosclerosis development†

 Dietary consumption of flavonoids correlated positively with lower risk of cardiovascular disease.
-However, the precise roles of flavonoids from blossoms of Citrus aurantium Linn variant amara Engl (CAVA) in atherosclerosis (AS) were still poorly understood.
-This study aimed to ﬁnd novel ﬂavonoid-type skeletons with protection against AS.
-Total flavonoids (CAVAF), homoeriodictyol (HE) and hesperetin-7-O-β-D-glucopyranoside (HG) were isolated from blossoms of Citrus aurantium Linn variant amara Engl. by chromatography.
+However, the precise roles of flavonoids from the blossoms of Citrus aurantium Linn variant amara Engl (CAVA) in atherosclerosis (AS) are still poorly understood.
+This study aimed to find novel flavonoid-type skeletons with protection against AS.
+Total flavonoids (CAVAF), homoeriodictyol (HE) and hesperetin-7-O-β-D-glucopyranoside (HG) were isolated from the blossoms of Citrus aurantium Linn variant amara Engl. by chromatography.
 Their suppressive effects on lipopolysaccharide (LPS)-induced inflammatory responses and ox-LDL-induced foam cell formation were systematically and comparatively investigated using macrophage RAW264.7 cells.
 HE was more powerful than HG in inhibiting LPS-induced production of nitric oxide (NO), interleukin-6 (IL-6), tumor necrosis factor-α (TNF-α), interleukin-1 beta (IL-1β) and gene expression in RAW264.7 cells.
-HE and HG exhibited different responses to extracellular signal-regulated kinase (ERK), c-Jun N-terminal kinase (JNK), P38, P65, IκBα, IκKα/β phosphorylation, and nuclear factor-kappa B (NF-κB) nuclear translocation.
-HE and HG also differentially decreased oxidized low-density lipoproteins (ox-LDL)-induced foam cell formation by regulating peroxisome proliferator-activated receptor-gamma (PPARγ), phospholipid ATP-binding cassette transporters A1 (ABCA1), phospholipid ATP-binding cassette transporters G1 (ABCG1), scavenger receptor class B type I (SRB1), scavenger receptor class A type I (SRA1) and cluster of differentiation 36 (CD36) expression at gene and protein levels in RAW264.7 cells.
+HE and HG showed different responses to extracellular signal-regulated kinases (ERK), c-Jun N-terminal kinases (JNK), P38, P65, IκBα, IκKα/β phosphorylation, and nuclear factor-kappa B (NF-κB) nuclear translocation.
+HE and HG also differentially decreased oxidized low-density lipoprotein (ox-LDL)-induced foam cell formation by regulating peroxisome proliferator-activated receptor-gamma (PPARγ), phospholipid ATP-binding cassette transporter A1 (ABCA1), phospholipid ATP-binding cassette transporter G1 (ABCG1), scavenger receptor class B type I (SRB1), scavenger receptor class A type I (SRA1) and cluster of differentiation 36 (CD36) expression at gene and protein levels in RAW264.7 cells.
 HG showed weaker potential than HE in preventing AS development.
-Their chemical differences might partially explain their bioactivity discrepancy.
+Their chemical differences might partially explain the discrepancy in their bioactivity.
 In conclusion, HE and HG might be developed into novel therapeutic agents against inflammation and AS-associated diseases.